The Table of Contents Plugin is designed to help you add tables of contents to posts, pages and sidebars.

 Extensive options for controlling the display position, minimum number of headings before the table of content is displayed, appearance and more can be customized in Settings > TOC+.

 Headings are used to break up posts and pages into manageable bite size chunks.
 How you add a heading depends on if you are using the block editor or the classic editor.

 1. Highlight the text you want to change into a heading.

-3. Preview your post to make sure that headings has broken your post into manageable chunks.
+3. Preview your post/page to make sure that headings have broken your post into manageable chunks.